Aro1914/AroTable/README.md

 ## License

-The AroTable code is released under the
+The AroTable Project is released under the
 [Apache License](http://www.apache.org/licenses/).